shoaibur/Deep-Learning/recurrent-neural-networks/README.md

     * Number of hidden layers - 3 is better than 2, more than 3 generally do not help much except in CNN.
 However, advanced speech recognition might be helpful with 5-7 layers always with LSTM cells (see Soltau et al., 2016).
     * Cell type - RNN, LSTM, GRU.
 LSTM/GRU are better than RNN.
 Try with both LSTM and GRU (see Karpathy et al., 2015)
     * Word embedding size - Performance increases with embedding size up to a certain size.
 50 to 200 is good but could be 500 or even 1000 (see Lai et al., 2016).

+# Embeddings and Word2Vec

+# Sentiment analysis using RNN